 \section{Local transitivity for cylinder IFS: proof of Theorem \ref{thm:transitivityIFS}}

 In this section we give the proof of Theorem \ref{thm:transitivityIFS}.
-We do so in serveral steps. \begin{enumerate} \item We recall an elementary result about the arithmetic properties of circle rotations with $\beta\in\mathcal B_\alpha$ (Section \ref{sec:arithmetic}). \item We construct finite sequences $\omega^{(n)}\in \{0,1\}^n$ for some $n\in\mathbb N$ such that
+We do so in several steps. \begin{enumerate} \item We construct finite sequences $\omega^{(n)}\in \{0,1\}^n$ for some $n\in\mathbb N$ such that the maps

-admits a local affine approximation in terms of weakly hyperbolic affine maps $A_n\binom{\varphi}{J}+([n\beta],0)^\top$ (Section \ref{sec:linearapprox}). \item We construct a uniform coordinate system in which we analyze the maps $F_n$ corresponding to a suitable family of finite sequences $\omega^{(n)}$ and obtain the normal form in Proposition \ref{prop:normalform} (Section \ref{sec:uniformcoordinatesweaklyhyperbolicreg}). \item We verify that for the chosen family of sequences $\omega^{(n)}$, thanks to the arithmetic properties of $\beta$, the maps $F_n$ verify the so-called covering and equidistribution properties considered in \cite{NassiriPujalsTransitivity} (Section \ref{sec:coveringIFS}).
+admit local affine approximations in terms of weakly hyperbolic affine maps $A_n\binom{\varphi}{J}+([n\beta],0)^\top$ (Section \ref{sec:linearapprox}). \item We construct a uniform coordinate system to analyze the maps $F_n$ corresponding to a suitable family of finite sequences $\omega^{(n)}$ and obtain the normal form in Proposition \ref{prop:normalform} (Section \ref{sec:uniformcoordinatesweaklyhyperbolicreg}). \item We verify that the maps $F_n$, thanks to the arithmetic properties of $\beta$, verify the so-called covering and equidistribution properties considered in \cite{NassiriPujalsTransitivity} (Section \ref{sec:coveringIFS}).

-\item Then, we study the dynamics of $s$-curves under the family of maps $F_{n}$ and show the existence of a symbolic $cs$-blender (Section \ref{sec:csblenderIFS}).
-In particular, we prove Proposition \ref{prop:symbolicblenderintro}. \item Finally, we exploit the almost reversibility of the system to show the existence of a $cu$-blender which is homoclinically related to the $cs$-blender and complete the proof of Theorem \ref{thm:transitivityIFS} (Section \ref{sec:localtransIFSproof}). \end{enumerate}
+\item We study the dynamics of $s$-curves under the family of maps $F_{n}$ and show the existence of a symbolic $cs$-blender (Section \ref{sec:csblenderIFS}).
+In particular, we prove Proposition \ref{prop:symbolicblenderintro}. \item We exploit the almost reversibility of the system to show the existence of a $cu$-blender which is homoclinically related to the $cs$-blender and complete the proof of Theorem \ref{thm:transitivityIFS} (Section \ref{sec:localtransIFSproof}). \end{enumerate}

-\begin{rem} For the sake of clarity, and to avoid introducing extra notation, we will suppose in the following that $|\tilde\beta'|_{C^0(B)},|\Tphi|_{C^2(B)},|\Tj|_{C^2(B)}\leq 1$ and $\tau<1$ where $B$ is introduced in Hypothesis \textbf{B1}.
-The reader can easily adapt the proof to the general case. \end{rem}